Fall Forum

 Tickets sales will start August 11th, 2025

-This year’s speaker is Dr. David Stradling, Zane L. Miller Professor of Urban History and Interim Director of the School of Environment and Sustainability.
+This year’s speaker is Dr. David Stradling, Zane L. Miller Professor of Urban History and Interim Head of the Department of History.

 David is the author of several books, including Cincinnati: From River City to Highway Metropolis (Arcadia Publishing, 2003), The Nature of New York: An Environmental History of the Empire State (Cornell University Press, 2010), Making Mountains: New York City and the Catskills (University of Washington Press, 2007), Smokestacks and Progressives: Environmentalists, Engineers and Air Quality in America, 1881-1951 (Johns Hopkins University Press, 1999), and, with Richard Stradling, Where the River Burned: Carl Stokes and the Struggle to Save Cleveland (Cornell University Press, 2015).